kcwu229/kcwu229/README.md

 ---

 ### About my project
-- 🦾 I am now using ReactJS + Spring Boot + REST API web applications to revamp my Online Library Website (https://github.com/kcwu229/Sam_Library).
+- 🦾 I am now using React Native to develop a mobile music player ([https://github.com/kcwu229/Sam_Library](https://github.com/kcwu229/musicPlayer)).
 Also, I am taking time to try solving the exercise on LeeCode (https://github.com/kcwu229/LeetCodeSloution)
 - 🎓 I’m currently experiencing on using AI Gen tools like stable diffusion

 - 📂 You can find my projects at [my github](https://github.com/kcwu229?tab=repositories)